-We have appointed Computershare Trust Company, N.A., as Administrator for the Plan.
+We have appointed The Bank of New York Mellon as Administrator for the Plan.
 Securities held by the Administrator in your Plan account are not subject to protection under the Securities Investor Protection Act of 1970.
 Commissions may be paid to a broker-dealer that is affiliated with the Administrator.
 Investors must make independent investment decisions based upon their own judgment and research.
-Our common stock is listed on the NYSE and trades under the ticker symbol "TWO."
+Our common stock is listed on the NYSE Amex and trades under the ticker symbol "TWO."